chengcailiu/LuCaFound/pretrain/README.md

 Official code release for the paper:

-**LuCaFound: A Disease-Specific Vision-Language Foundation Model for Comprehensive Clinical Assessment in Lung Cancer**
+**LuCaFound: A Disease-specific Vision–Language Foundation Model for Comprehensive Clinical Assessment in Lung Cancer**

 ## What Is Included